MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-instructionaltextml-property.md

 ---
 title: "InstructionalTextML Property"
-description: "Sets the multilanguage value of the InstructionalText of the object.
-Use this property as a label." ms.author: solsen ms.custom: na ms.date: 06/23/2021
+description: "Sets the multilanguage value of the InstructionalText of the object." ms.author: solsen ms.custom: na ms.date: 06/23/2021